 Texas is home to one of the largest undocumented immigrant populations in the country.
-Our local communities know first-hand the burden of illegal immigrants as taxpayers are put on the hook for unpaid hospital bills and school expenses, among other costs.
+Our local communities know first-hand the burden of illegal immigrants because taxpayers are put on the hook for unpaid hospital bills and school expenses, among other costs.

 In response, I support Governor Greg Abbott and Attorney General Ken Paxton for leading a coalition of 26 states in bringing a lawsuit against former President Obama for his November 2014 actions to grant amnesty.

 Let me be clear: this is a win for the rule of law in America, and I commend Governor Abbott and Attorney General Paxton for their efforts.